Redvers Kyle: Biography

 He then hosted other schools and children's programmes produced by A-R in the late 1950s and early 1960s, voiced over local adverts for ATV in the Midlands, was heard as a narrator on a number of LP records, and composed light music such as "Busy Bachelor", which was used as startup music for ABC in the late 1950s.

 Following Rediffusion's closure, Kyle moved to the new Yorkshire Television in Leeds, where he served as its chief continuity announcer for nearly a quarter of a century.
 During this period, his voice was heard nationally on trails and promos for networked programming as well as the long-running schools series How We Used To Live and during the 1980s, the YTV children's series The Giddy Game Show.
 He also worked on comedian Les Dawson's first television programme Sez Les.

-Redvers retired from YTV in 1993, alongside announcing colleague Graham Roberts - both announcers made a rare in-vision appearance on the regional news programme Calendar the same evening.
+Kyle retired from YTV in 1993, alongside announcing colleague Graham Roberts - both announcers made a rare in-vision appearance on the regional news programme Calendar the same evening to mark their retirement although he continued to work freelance as a voiceover artist, providing announcing cover for both YTV and Tyne Tees Television until around 1998.

-After his retirement, Redvers continued to work freelance as a voiceover artist, providing announcing cover for both YTV and Tyne Tees Television until around 1998.
 In recognition of his work for Rediffusion, his voice was also heard in programmes made by Victor Lewis-Smith, who had revived the Associated-Rediffusion name for his own production company.

 Kyle was known for his rich voice, described as "deep and distinctive" by BAFTA, and like "plum brandy" by former Yorkshire Television presenter Austin Mitchell.

-Kyle died on 18 November 2015 at the age of 85 just seven days to his 86th birthday.
+Kyle died on 18 November 2015 at the age of 85, one week before his 86th birthday.